Best STL Settings for 3D Printed QR Codes

 Good STL settings keep the QR geometry printable, scannable, and easy to validate before production.

-Set QR size from module size and printer resolution, not from appearance alone.
+Set QR size from QR square size and printer resolution, not from appearance alone.

-Use enough base thickness and relief height to preserve contrast after slicing and finishing.
+Use enough base thickness and raised height to preserve contrast after slicing and finishing.

 Export STL with reference SVG or PNG assets so the printed part can be checked against the original QR pattern.

-A printable QR STL succeeds or fails at the module level.
+A printable QR STL succeeds or fails at the QR square level.
 If the smallest squares are too fine for the nozzle, resin, cutter, or material, the model may look recognizable while still failing a phone scan.

-Set the overall STL size only after checking how many QR modules the payload requires and whether each module remains printable.
+Set the overall STL size only after checking how many QR squares the content requires and whether each QR square remains printable.

 A shallow STL may slice correctly but fail after printing because the raised or recessed QR pattern does not create enough visual separation.

-For many FDM prototypes, a 2-3 mm base and about 1-2 mm of relief is a practical starting point.
+For many FDM prototypes, a 2-3 mm base and about 1-2 mm of raised height is a practical starting point.
 Adjust based on nozzle size, layer height, material, and lighting.

-The quiet zone should be treated as part of the STL footprint.
+The clear border should be treated as part of the STL footprint.
 Cropping it away to fit a smaller badge, tag, or label often causes otherwise clean prints to fail.

-Before exporting, confirm that the quiet zone survives scaling, slicing, and any frame or mounting geometry added around the QR code.
+Before exporting, confirm that the clear border survives scaling, slicing, and any frame or mounting geometry added around the QR code.

 FAQ